 You know those plastic tubs that people use to store holiday decorations, old blankets, and clothes in the attic?
 Well, an animal dealer that supplies small animals to PetSmart, Petco, Pet Supplies Plus, and many other stores uses even smaller containers to house live animals.

-Prior to this development, we caught Petco in a big fat lie to the media.
-Its convenient January 19, 2016, claim that it had severed ties with Holmes Farm before it was notified of PETA’s findings by the Associated Press flew in the face of the facts.
-For more than an entire month after Petco’s December 2, 2015, visit to Holmes Farm (during which its representatives were never seen looking at the filthy cooler in which hundreds of animals were crudely killed or the freezer in which others died slowly, among other things) its stores continued to order and receive animals by the hundreds from Holmes Farm, even as the USDA began its inspection!
+PetSmart eventually stopped buying animals from Holmes Farm—but only after failing to act for months, even when federal officials’ findings were publicized.
+Petco initially claimed in January 2016 that it had severed ties with Holmes Farm, before it was notified of PETA’s findings by the Associated Press.
+But for more than a month after Petco’s December 2015 visit to Holmes Farm—during which its representatives were never seen looking at the freezer or the filthy cooler in which hundreds of animals were crudely killed—its stores continued to order and receive animals by the hundreds from Holmes Farm, even as the USDA began its inspection.